oc7ophus/web/content/index.md

 ---
 Hello, I'm [oc7o](https://github.com/oc7ophus/).
 I'm an 18 year old developer studying Computer Science, Maths and Physics at A-Level.

 Welcome to my [Digital garden](https://jzhao.xyz/posts/networked-thought).
-This website was made to centralize my academic notes and programming projects.
+This website was made to centralize my academic notes, useful resources, and my programming projects.

 Feel free to take a look around using the search bar / explorer, or these starting points: